Megistaspis: Ornamentation

 The test of Megistaspis is generally smooth.
 Terracing exists only on the doublure (only on the base of the "snout" in forms like M. acuticauda with elongated snouts), the articular facets of the thorax and pygidium, and the genal spines, while light terracing may exist along the margins of the free cheeks and pygidium.
 However, small pits, which are indicated on the internal surface of the test by small tubercles, occur in all Megistaspis species (but are only preserved in cases where the test has not been weathered or corroded).
 The pits may be in close proximity to each other or widely spaced from each other depending on the species; in addition, the pits are not always evenly spread across the test and may be crowded around the borders of the test but widely spaced closer to the central regions.
 In some cases, the pits may be of two different sizes, and in these cases, the smaller pits form a background.
 Below the surface of the test is a perfectly smooth lamella which can be observed in specimens where the surface of the test is peeled off.
 The pits are clearly visible on the lamella and can also be seen on the mold if the sediment is fine enough to preserve almost microscopic details.

-In some preserved pygidia with a weathered test, fine striations can be seen diverging forwards and outwards to the dorsal furrow, where they suddenly turn outwards and somewhat backwards.
+In some preserved pygidia with a weathered test, fine striations can be seen diverging forwards and outwards to the dorsal furrow, where they suddenly turn outwards and somewhat backward.
 This structure is entirely independent of the relief of the pygidium, and the weak ribs in the posterior parts of the pygidium can be superseded by the striations.
 In the anterior ribs, the distal portion of the ribs behind the rib furrow may become diffuse and merge into the network created by the striae.
 The striations are preserved in both external and internal relief and can sometimes be preserved in an internal mold of the pygidium.
 The striations are also not restricted to the pygidium, being observed in cranidia of M. (Rhinoferus) lawrowi and M. (Megistaspidella) heros.
 These striations have been found in M. (Megistaspidella) heros, M. (Megistaspidella) acuticauda, M. (Megistaspidella) curvispina, and M. (Megistaspidella) gigas, but indications of them can be seen in other species and they likely exist in all species of Megistaspis and perhaps other asaphid genera.